Stephen Dedalus' Fatherlessness

 A father, Stephen said, battling against hopelessness, is a necessary evil.
 He wrote the play in the months that followed his father's death.
 If you hold that he, a greying man with two marriageable daughters, with thirtyfive years of life, nel mezzo del cammin di nostra vita, with fifty of experience, is the beardless undergraduate from Wittenberg then you must hold that his seventyyear old mother is the lustful queen.
 No. The corpse of John Shakespeare does not walk the night.
 From hour to hour it rots and rots.
 He rests, disarmed of fatherhood, having devised that mystical estate upon his son.
 Boccaccio's Calandrino was the first and last man who felt himself with child.
 Fatherhood, in the sense of conscious begetting, is unknown to man.
 It is a mystical estate, an apostolic succession, from only begetter to only begotten.
 On that mystery and not on the madonna which the cunning Italian intellect flung to the mob of Europe the church is founded and founded irremovably because founded, like the world, macro- and microcosm, upon the void.
 Upon incertitude, upon unlikelihood.

 The apostolic succession, too, is a ‘mystical estate’: Stephen jointly decries the legitimacy of fatherhood and the authority of the Church by claiming such a succession, like Creation itself, is founded upon ‘the void’, ‘upon incertitude, upon unlikelihood’.
-Relegating the act of fathering a child to ‘an instance of blind rut’, he realises the unconsciousness of paternal succession by wondering whether he himself is a father: ‘What links them in nature?
+Relegating the act of fathering a child to ‘an instance of blind rut’, he apprehends the unconsciousness of paternal succession by wondering whether he himself is a father: ‘What links them in nature?
 An instant of blind rut.
 Am I father?
 If I were?’.
-Stephen’s farcical premise is that there is no substance where there is no con-substance; only a miracle can redeem fatherhood for him.
+Fatherhood requires only a moment of orgasmic self-obliteration — motherhood, self-sacrifice.
+Only a miracle can redeem fatherhood for him.
 When one of Stephen’s peers retorts ‘what the hell are you driving at?’, he responds with the internal admission: ‘I know.
 Shut up.
 Blast you.
 I have reasons.’
 Simon Dedalus, ruined and servile and brought low by alcoholism, is the reason.

-Part of the great genius of the episode is that, given that Stephen’s dearly hidden reason for his diatribe against fatherhood is his own father, his biographical theory of Hamlet is deliciously mimetic.
-Always aware of his own folly, Stephen spirals further into the depths of self-occasioned mockery; speaking in earnest is simply not on the cards.
+Part of the great genius of the episode is the motivation behind Stephen’s diatribe against fatherhood is the shame of his own father, a fact which is obvious to the reader and perhaps also to his interlocutors.
+Always aware of how ridiculous he sounds, Stephen spirals further into the depths of self-occasioned mockery; speaking in earnest is simply not on the cards.
 As such, within the novel’s overarching narrative, this episode cements Stephen’s immaturity and incompletion.
 In terms of the Homeric parallel, Stephen as the wandering Telemachus is thoroughly lost on his quest to return to his father, lodged firmly between Scylla and Charybdis.

 The novel’s third and best episode, Proteus, is full of Hamlet and the Trinity.
-In Stephen’s famous stream-of-consciousness narrative, he embodies the solipsism on which he ruminates (more perfect Joycean mimesis) and exacerbates his isolation by denouncing fatherhood on abstract grounds.
-Stephen, in his all intellectual splendour and emotional puerility, resents being ‘made not begotten’:
+In Stephen’s famous stream-of-consciousness narrative, he embodies the solipsism on which he ruminates.
+As in Scylla and Charybdis, Stephen exacerbates his isolation by denouncing fatherhood on abstract grounds.
+In his all eloquence and emotional puerility, Stephen resents being ‘made not begotten’:

 One of her sisterhood lugged me squealing into life.
 Creation from nothing. […] Wombed in sin darkness I was too, made not begotten.
 By them, the man with my voice and my eyes and a ghostwoman with ashes on her breath.
 They clasped and sundered, did the coupler's will.
 From before the ages He willed me and now may not will me away or ever.
 A lex eterna stays about Him.
 Is that then the divine substance wherein Father and Son are consubstantial?
 Where is poor dear Arius to try conclusions?
 Warring his life long upon the contransmagnificandjewbangtantiality.

 After invoking the dual nature of his creation – his body is ‘lugged squealing into life’ while his soul is created ex nihilo – Stephen imagines the dualism of the carnal ‘coupler’s will’ and God’s divine will.
 Considering his spiritual origins, which cannot be un-willed, Stephen does not deign to accept the substance of himself inherited from his father; he then invokes Arius to cement this lack of identification with the elder Dedalus.
-An amalgam of consubstantiation, transubstantiation, and a great deal else, the neologism ‘contransmafnicicandjewbangtantiality’ is a bit of a mystery itself which has long divided opinion (its reception is traced here).
-I believe it is vain to attempt to explain this word in full.
-It strikes me instead that the breakdown of Stephen’s monologue into nonsensical lexis emphasises the absurd pomp of his manically lofty ruminations which resist cohering into any sane conclusion.
-Stephen’s thoughts are not supposed to be generative; he simply hurls them into the vast sink of the ocean lying before him.
+An amalgam of consubstantiation, transubstantiation, and a great deal else, the neologism ‘contransmafnicicandjewbangtantiality’ is a bit of a mystery which has long divided opinion (its reception is traced here).
+I think the word has obvious connotations but clearly lacks the cohesion of many of his other compound words.
+It strikes me instead that the breakdown of Stephen’s monologue into nonsensical lexis emphasises the absurd pomp of his manically lofty ruminations.
+Stephen’s thoughts are not always generative, least of all in this moment; he simply hurls them into the vast sink of the ocean lying before him.

 Stephen re-enacts Dr Johnson’s appeal to the stone: